frlnx/sprk-case-study/README.md

 Known issues:
  -
-I assumed duplicates could only come in the form of entries with different amount of leading zeros.
+ - I assumed duplicates could only come in the form of entries with different amount of leading zeros.
 I notice now that this is not the case.
 I still think my implementation will prove interesting.
 This mistake can be rectified relatively easily.
+ - The docker files should be built in a two step build process, to make them smaller.

 Pattern used
 -
 I have used a Service-Provider pattern as a base for my application.
 I prefer this pattern because of the ability to layer tests, which comes in handy when working with docker specifically.
+This pattern is way too heavy for such a small project, but I wanted to show off.

 Data models
 -